k2bd/gcp-fastapi-poetry/README.md

 Release a new version by running the release action on GitHub.
 This will create a new tag, and also update the appropriate major version tag (`v1`, `v2`, ...).

 Updating the major version tags will cause Cloud Build to create or update that version's deployment automatically and host it at e.g. `v1.(your configured domain)`.
+You may need to configure your domain's DNS if you're creating an endpoint for a new major version and you use an external provider.
+See the domain mappings page linked [here](https://cloud.google.com/run/docs/mapping-custom-domains#map) for instructions.